SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 Workloads with a `jobDefinition` represent a job execution at a particular point in the lifecycle of the application or tenant.
 The following values are allowed for `type` in such workloads:

-- `Content`: A content deployer job which can be used to deploy (BTP) service specific content from the application version.
+- `Content`: A content deployer job that can be used to deploy (SAP BTP) service specific content from the application version.
 This job is executed as soon as a new `CAPApplicationVersion` resource is created in the cluster.
-Multile workloads of this type can be defined in the `CAPApplicationVersion` and the order in which they are executed can be specified via `ContentJobs`.
+Multiple workloads of this type may be defined in the `CAPApplicationVersion` and the order in which they are executed can be specified via `ContentJobs`.
-- `TenantOperation`: A job executed during provisioning, upgrade or deprovisioning of a tenant (`CAPTenant`).
-These jobs are controlled by the operator and uses the `cds/mtxs` APIs to perform HDI content deployment by default.
-In order to use `cds/mtx` APIs for HDI content deployment, set environment variable `IS_MTXS_ENABLED` to `"false"` on the `TenantOperation` job.
-In case a workload of type `TenantOperation` is not provided as part of the `CAPApplicationVersion`, the workload with `deploymentDefinition` of type `CAP` will be used to determine the `jobDefinition` (`image`, `env`, etc. will be used and in such cases to trigger deployment via `cds/mtx` APIs, the environment variable `IS_MTXS_ENABLED` should be set in the `CAP` workload).
-Also if `cds/mtxs` APIs are used, `command` can be used by applications to trigger tenant operations with custom command.
+- `TenantOperation`: A job executed during provisioning, upgrade, or deprovisioning of a tenant (`CAPTenant`).
+These jobs are controlled by the operator and use the `cds/mtxs` APIs to perform HDI content deployment by default.
+In order to use `cds/mtx` APIs for HDI content deployment, set the environment variable `IS_MTXS_ENABLED` to `"false"` on the `TenantOperation` job.
+If a workload of type `TenantOperation` isn't provided as part of the `CAPApplicationVersion`, the workload with `deploymentDefinition` of type `CAP` will be used to determine the `jobDefinition` (`image`, `env`, etc. will be used and, in such cases, to trigger deployment via `cds/mtx` APIs, the environment variable `IS_MTXS_ENABLED` must be set in the `CAP` workload).
+Also, if `cds/mtxs` APIs are used, `command` can be used by applications to trigger tenant operations with custom command.
-- `CustomTenantOperation`: An optional job which runs before or after the `TenantOperation` where the application can perform tenant specific tasks (for example, create test data).
+- `CustomTenantOperation`: An optional job which runs before or after the `TenantOperation` where the application can perform tenant-specific tasks (for example, create test data).

-> NOTE: `command` will be ignored for workloads of type `TenantOperation` (for non mtxs based scenarios) as this is controlled by the operator.
+> NOTE: `command` will be ignored for workloads of type `TenantOperation` (for non-mtxs-based scenarios) as this is controlled by the operator.
 Also, [`@sap/cds-mtx` is no longer supported with CDS 7](https://cap.cloud.sap/docs/releases/jun23#migration-from-old-mtx).

 ### Sequencing tenant operations

 A tenant operation refers to `provisioning`, `upgrade` or `deprovisioning` which are executed in the context of a CAP application for individual tenants (i.e. using the `cds/mtx` or similar modules provided by CAP).
-Within the `workloads` we have already defined two types of jobs which are valid for such operations, namely `TenantOperation` and `CustomTenantOperation`.
+Within the `workloads`, we have already defined two types of jobs that are valid for such operations, namely `TenantOperation` and `CustomTenantOperation`.

 The `TenantOperation` is mandatory for all tenant operations.

-In addition, you can choose which `CustomTenantOperation` jobs shall be run for a specific operation and in which order.
-For example, a `CustomTenantOperation` deploying test data to the tenant database schema would need to run during `provisioning`, but should not during `deprovisioning`.
+In addition, you can choose which `CustomTenantOperation` jobs run for a specific operation and in which order.
+For example, a `CustomTenantOperation` deploying test data to the tenant database schema would need to run during `provisioning`, but must not run during `deprovisioning`.

-The field `tenantOperations` specifies which jobs are executed during the different tenant operations and what order they are executed in.
+The field `tenantOperations` specifies which jobs are executed during the different tenant operations and the order they are executed in.

 ```yaml
 spec: